krzf/customcalculator/README.md

 # customcalculator
-implementation of calculator program on c with graph.
+Implementation of calculator program in c with graph.